SakshiRathi21/Experiment-2/README.md

 <h5> Target Audience : </h5>

-Students of Information Technology Dept. in Engineering
+Students of IT, CSE, CSIT and CO Dept. in Engineering

 <h5> Course Alignment : </h5>